Apexal/studybot/README.md

 # studybot
-The moderator and supreme leader of the Regis Discord Server.
+The moderator and supreme leader of my high school's Discord Server.